nkundinezayv/CORA-ContinualLearning/README.md

 - Inference script for testing on 12 multimodal tasks
 - Quick reference guide for inference usage

-The repository does not include implementation source code, as the architecture is currently undergoing finalization and preparation for peer review and formal publication.
+The repository does not include implementation source code, as the architecture is currently undergoing finalization

-A comprehensive research paper and open-source framework may follow upon completion of the validation process.